F.A.Q. : Comics

 Most people agree that the Silver Age ended in late 1970, when Kirby left Marvel.
 Others put it even earlier, at mid-1968, when new distribution arrangements meant that Marvel could and did rapidly expand its range of titles, resulting in more creative staff being brought on and new directions being taken.

-For a more detailed history of Marvel and the rise and fall of comics in the 20the century, you'd be well-advised to go read one of the Industry Books that we have so kindly reviewed for you.
+For a more detailed history of Marvel and the rise and fall of comics in the 20the century, you'd be well-advised to go read one of the books from our Books (History of Comics) list that we have so kindly reviewed for you.

 Why do some comics have bar-codes and non bar-code versions?